 - 1. The Administrative Process Act does not permit discovery.
 However, Section 2.2-4019 provides that "agencies may, in their case decisions, rely upon public data, documents or information only when the agencies have provided all parties with advance notice of an intent to consider such public data, documents or information." - 2.
 The hearing officer can make the hearing operate more smoothly and prevent surprises by requiring all parties to exchange the information that they intend to rely upon in advance of the hearing.
 Information to be exchanged should include a list of witnesses each party intends to call and any documents that will be offered into evidence.
 The hearing officer may also require that copies of all such documents be sent to him or her in order to prepare for the hearing.
 Some hearing officers set the deadline for the exchange of information at one week before the hearing, so that there is an opportunity to issue a reminder if necessary.
-Reminding the parties that they may not call any witnesses or enter any evidence not exchanged in advance of the hearing will help to ensure compliance.
+Reminding the parties that they may not call any witnesses or enter any evidence not exchanged in advance of the hearing will help to ensure compliance. - 3.
+The Administrative Process Act does not require the hearing examiner to maintain the confidentiality of information introduced into evidence in a proceeding when such is requested by a party.
+However, Virginia Code § 2.2-4023 provides that the full record of a proceeding must be made available for public inspection or copying except (i) so far as the agency may withhold the same in whole or part for the purpose of protecting individuals mentioned from personal embarrassment, obloquy, or disclosures of a private nature including statements respecting the physical, mental, moral, or financial condition of such individuals or (ii) for trade secrets or, so far as protected by other laws, other commercial or industrial information imparted in confidence.

+Therefore, since the agency may withhold confidential information from public disclosure, the hearing officer should take steps to maintain the confidentiality of certain information when reasonably requested to do so by a party.
 When it is desirable to have an advance written exchange of confidential or proprietary information, the hearing officer can use safeguards to ensure confidentiality.
 For example, the hearing officer may issue a protective order or obtain the commitment of the parties receiving the material to limit its distribution.
 As an additional safeguard, all copies of such material should bear a prominent statement of the limitations upon its distribution.